chukysoria/spotify-connect-web/README.md

 ### Launching
 - Running with debug output `python main.py -d`
-- Can also be run without the web server (Requires username and password to be passed in as parameters or enable zeroconf)  `python connect_console.py`
+- Can also be run without the web server (Requires username and password to be passed in as parameters or enable avahi-zeroconf)  `python connect_console.py`

 ### Headers
 Generated with `cpp spotify.h > spotify.processed.h && sed -i 's/__extension__//g' spotify.processed.h`